 The board of directors uses committees to work on certain issues in more detail than would be reasonable at a meeting of the full board of directors.
 Each committee reviews the progress and results of its meetings with the full board of directors and makes recommendations to the board of directors as and when appropriate.
 The board of directors presently has three standing committees: an audit committee, a compensation committee and an NCG committee.
-Each director who served on a committee attended at least 75% of all meetings of each such committee held during fiscal year 2013.
+Each director who served on a committee attended at least 75% of all meetings of each such committee on which they served at the time, as held during fiscal year 2014.
 Each of the three standing committees of the board of directors described below operates pursuant to a written committee charter that is available to stockholders on our Internet website at www.guidewire.com under "About Guidewire/Investor Relations/Corporate Governance."